roboseb/js-final-project/README.md

     Welcome to the actual last day.
 I believe all that's really left is to style the settings page and then have some form of media query for desktop users.
 Also, my right wrist is fucked.

+    Shit's done, but GH pages is fucking with me for some reason.
+Not sure what I did.
+Will have to push the changes later, including a hashrouter and title update.

 ---To-Do---